dvegaa00/dvegaa00/template.md

 <!-- All of your education background -->
 ## Education

-- Bachelor: Biomedical Engineering Student at/from  [Los Andes University](https://uniandes.edu.co/)
+- Bachelor: Biomedical Engineering Student at  [Los Andes University](https://uniandes.edu.co/)

 <!-- While BIOMAC is our common group, the collaboration between groups and affiliations are encourage -->